homeaway/datapull/docs/docs/oracle_teradata_support.md

 To use Oracle and Teradata as sources/destinations for DataPull, you need to manually download their driver JARs from their companys' websites and add them as dependencies in the `/core/pom.xml` file of this repo.

 ## Steps to download Oracle ojdbc jar
-- Go to Oraacle JDBC downloads page (https://www.oracle.com/database/technologies/appdev/jdbc-ucp-21-1-c-downloads.html as of 5/11/2021)
+- Go to Oracle JDBC downloads page (https://www.oracle.com/database/technologies/appdev/jdbc-ucp-21-1-c-downloads.html as of 5/11/2021)
 - Accept the license agreement
     - Oracle will ask you to create an account if you don't have one already
 - Download the latest version of the ojdbc JAR (`ojdbc11.jar` as of 5/11/2021)